Course information

 • Using online database and resources

-Broader Skills
+Broader skills

-• Understanding and explain consumer trends
+• Understanding consumer trends

 • Ability to translate consumer insights into marketing strategy